-The Company granted 323,320, 277,347 and 252,936 RSUs, net of forfeitures in 2007, 2006 and 2005, respectively, from the EIP and the EOEP to the Company's employees and officers.
+The Company granted 0.4 million, 0.3 million and 0.3 million RSUs, net of forfeitures in 2008, 2007 and 2006, respectively, from the EIP and the EOEP to the Company's employees and officers.
 The fair value of all of these RSUs is being expensed ratably over the three-year vesting periods, or a shorter period based on the retirement eligibility of the grantee.
 The fair value was determined using the Company's closing stock price on the date of grant.
-The Company recognized \$7.7 million, \$4.5 million and \$1.7 million of expense related to these RSUs during 2007, 2006 and 2005.
-As of February 2, 2008, there was approximately \$11.8 million of total unrecognized compensation expense related to these RSUs which is expected to be recognized over a weighted average period of 22 months.
+The Company recognized \$9.5 million, \$7.7 million and \$4.5 million of expense related to these RSUs during 2008, 2007 and 2006.
+As of January 31, 2009, there was approximately \$11.9 million of total unrecognized compensation expense related to these RSUs which is expected to be recognized over a weighted average period of 21 months.

-In 2005, the Company granted 40,000 RSUs from the EOEP to certain officers of the Company, contingent on the Company meeting certain performance targets in 2005 and future service of these officers through various points through July 2007.
-The Company met these performance targets in fiscal 2005; therefore, the fair value of these RSUs of \$1.0 million was expensed over the service period.
-The fair value of these RSUs was determined using the Company's closing stock price January 28, 2006 (the last day of fiscal 2005), when the performance targets were satisfied.
-The Company recognized \$0.3 million and \$0.7 million, of expense related to these RSUs in 2006 and 2005, respectively.
-The amount recognized in 2007 was less than \$0.1 million.
+In 2008, the Company granted 0.1 million RSUs from the EIP and the EOEP to certain officers of the Company, contingent on the Company meeting certain performance targets in 2008 and future service of these officers through fiscal 2009.
+The Company met these performance targets in fiscal 2008; therefore, the fair value of these RSUs of \$2.3 million is being expensed over the service period.
+The Company recognized \$1.2 million of expense on these RSUs in 2008.
+The fair value of these RSUs was determined using the Company's closing stock price on the grant date in accordance with FAS 123R.